twallet/habitus/docs/LIFECYCLE.md

 2. **Automatic Actions on Update:**
    - **For recurring trackings:** If `times` or `frequency` changes AND tracking state is `"Running"`, existing `Upcoming` reminder is updated with the recalculated next time, or created if not existing.
-   - **For one-time trackings:** If `frequency.date` or `times` change AND tracking state is `"Running"`, all existing reminders are deleted and new reminders are created for each schedule time on the updated date.
+   - **For one-time trackings:** If `frequency.date` or `times` change AND tracking state is `"Running"`, only existing `Upcoming` reminders are deleted (Pending and Answered reminders are preserved).
+Only the earliest reminder is created for the updated date.
+Subsequent reminders are created sequentially as previous reminders go pending or are answered.
-   - **When converting between one-time and recurring:** All existing reminders are deleted.
-If converting to one-time (`frequency.type === "one-time"`), new reminders are created for each schedule on the specified date.
+   - **When converting between one-time and recurring:** Only `Upcoming` reminders are deleted (Pending and Answered reminders are preserved).
+If converting to one-time (`frequency.type === "one-time"`), only the earliest reminder is created initially.
 If converting to recurring, a new `Upcoming` reminder is created based on the frequency pattern.

 ### Tracking State Changes